maboiteaspam/StreamObjectTransform/README.md

  * is random.
  *
  */
-return Generator::generate( new EntryEntity(), // the model object to duplex
+return Generator::generate( new EntryEntity(), // the model object to demultiplex
     $entry->transform() // the stream transform to apply to each object ->pipe( $object->modify('comments', // update comments property
             function ($chunk) use($comment) {